Login or Register to make a submission.

 Abbreviations

 Journal of Medical Biochemistry accepts standard Journal of Biological Chemistry abbreviations.
 Uncommon abbreviations should be defined, in parentheses, when they first appear in text.
 Abbreviations in the Title and in the Abstract should be avoided.
-All non-standard abbreviations should be listed alphabetically on the second page of the manuscript (see above), separated by semicolon.
+All non-standard abbreviations should be listed alphabetically on the second page of the manuscript (see above), separated by a semicolon.
 Start with the abbreviation, followed by a comma, and then give the explanation.

 Offprints